MinhHungPhan/gitlab/01-gitlab-essentials/03-gitlab-ci-fundamentals/08-merge-requests/01-improving-git-workflow-with-branches/README.md

 In this configuration, the deployment to staging, deployment to production, and production tests will only be executed for the `main` branch.

+1. Start by pushing your new changes to GitLab.
+2. Navigate to GitLab and go to: Console > Code > Branches.
+3. Create a new branch from `main` and name it `feature/new-title`.
+4. Once the `feature/new-title` branch is created, the pipeline will automatically initiate.
+5. For this branch, the pipeline will be quicker because it only runs the Build and Test stages.

 ## Conclusion

 Employing a structured branching strategy and configuring your pipelines accordingly can significantly improve your Git workflow.
 This ensures that your `main` branch remains deployable and aligns with best practices for continuous deployment and delivery.